 HR portals are designed to be vague.
 Here is the translation for the most confusing statuses at top tech firms.

-1. Netflix Application Status Meaning
+1. Netflix Job Application Status & Meaning

 - "In Consideration": (Good News) A recruiter or hiring manager is actively reviewing your resume.
 You are still in the game.